Monday, July 16, 2018

 Created by William Fairbairn, a Royal Marine who later became a member of the Shanghai Municipal Police (SMP) where he Rose to the rank of Captain.
 It was during his time with the SMP that he developed a self defense system called “Defendu”.
 Intended for police officers it included both unarmed combat and control techniques.
 The latter methods being dropped after the program was introduced to Allied Military forces after the outbreak of World War II.

 This ‘Method’ was not created out of thin air.
-Fairbairn was a second degree black belt in Judo who had received his certification from the Kodokan, and had studied Tenshin-Ryu Jiu-Jitsu during the twenty years he spent in Singapore.
+Fairbairn was a second degree black belt in Judo who had received his certification from the Kodokan, and had studied Tenshin-Ryu Jiu-Jitsu during the twenty years he spent in Shanghai.
 His experiences in dealing with the violent criminals of Pre World War 2 Shanghai motivated him to select only those methods of old school Jiu-Jitsu that were the most practical and effective in both application as well as being taught.
 This was the basis of the program he introduced into the SMP.

 These methods remained standard for most US and European military forces, as well as for the F.B.I. and other Law Enforcement agencies for almost two decades after the war.
 However by the late 1960's and early 1970's, the more traditional Eastern Martial Arts began to replace them.